debajyotidatta/debajyotidatta.github.com/index.md

 ## I would love to hear from you!

 Actually about anything you want to talk about or share!
-Well you can send me a mail here at `datta24421112 at gmail dot com` but in case you like Mr. Zuckerbergs mode of communication more, reach me out at `/debajyotid'
+Well you can send me a mail here at `datta24421112 @ ( gmail ) . com`

-The post list.
+    $ rm -rf _posts/core-samples

+Here's a sample "posts list".

 <ul class="posts">
   {% for post in site.posts %}